 The second chart shows Whirlpool (WHR) with the same indicators, but a completely different technical picture.
 Note that WHR has a SCTR score of 3.50, which is in the bottom 10%.
 The stock is trading over 25% below its 200-day average and the 125-day Rate-of-Change is below -30%.
 WHR recently hit a new 52-week low, which is indicative of a long-term downtrend.
 This weakness is clearly confirmed by the low technical rank.

 The next two indicators cover the medium-term picture.
 A 50-day moving average covers around 2 1/2 months of trading.
-A stock is trending higher when above the 50-day average and trending lower when below the 50-day.
-This positive effect is compounded when a stock is trading above both the 200-day average and 50-day average.
+A stock is trending higher when above the 50-day moving average and trending lower when below the 50-day.
+This positive effect is compounded when a stock is trading above both the 200-day and 50-day averages.
 The converse is true when a stock is trading below both moving averages.

 The 20-day Rate-of-Change measures the percentage price change over a 20-day period, which is about a month.
 Again, stocks with big positive price changes over a 20-day period show above average strength that will be reflected in the technical rank.
 A big decline over a 20-day period would negatively affect the technical rank.

-14-day RSI is used to gauge short-term momentum.
+The two short-term indicators account for 10% of the indicator score.
+First, 14-day RSI is used to gauge short-term momentum.
 Developed by Welles Wilder, this classic momentum oscillator fluctuates between 0 and 100.
 High levels (above 60) reflect bullish momentum, while low levels indicate bearish momentum (below 40).